 “Being painfully honest about where you wasted money on marketing is positive.
 Don’t repeat the same old lacklustre stuff.
 Embrace change.”

-It’s a good reminder to all of us to make sure that we make the effort to see the results our own marketing experiences clearly.
+It’s a good reminder to all of us to make sure that we make an effort to see the results of our marketing efforts clearly.
 No matter how long I plan or how much prep work I do, I always find something I’d change next time for a marketing campaign.
-It’s inevitable, someone will interpret something incorrectly, there will be a awkwardness somewhere in the campaign, or the fine print wasn’t fine enough.
+It’s inevitable; someone will interpret something incorrectly, there will be an awkwardness somewhere in the campaign, or the fine print wasn’t fine enough.
 These observations help to me to make a better campaign next time around, but more than that honestly assessing the ROI on a marketing campaign will help to make sure that money is spent more wisely the next time around.

 This is also the reason that many smart businesses use marketing agencies to help them craft their advertisements.
 Because marketing agencies have crafted so many more advertisements, they are more likely to have seen a particular issue before and give guidance on how to avoid it before it becomes an issue in your campaign.
 Often, you may not even be aware of the misstep they saved you from, but it’s usually there nonetheless.
 Their institutional knowledge is a large part of the reason you might consider using an agency.
 I’m the first to admit that using an agency is certainly not a requirement, but it is likely that doing so will help you to avoid some of the easy missteps that occur in a campaign.